ArtHitParade

 Autograph

-1939 Einstein Letter to Roosevelt
+1939 Einstein Letter to President Roosevelt

-2002 SOLD for $ 2.1M including premium by Christie's
+2024 SOLD for $ 3.9M by Christie's

 In January 1939, Niels Bohr, visiting the United States, informed physicists of the control of the fission of the uranium atom by the Berlin team.
 The Germans are ahead of the rest of the world on the way to the atomic bomb.
 Their result is confirmed by new experiments in Paris, Columbia University and Princeton.